 There are a few common mistakes people may unintentionally make when displaying or transporting photos.
-We share these common mistakes and several helpful ways to easily avoid damaging photos to ensure a long lifetime for those special photos.
+We share these common mistakes and several helpful ways to easily avoid damaging photos to ensure a long life time for those special photos.

 Best DIY Tips to Your Preserve Photos That Are in Frames and On Display:

 Eliminate direct sunlight on the photo.
-Just like everything else that is exposed to sun will result in damages to your photograph.
+Just like everything else that is exposed to the sun will result in damages to your photograph.
 Direct sunlight deteriorates and rapidly fades pictures than if they are strategically placed where there will be minimal direct sunlight.
 If there is no possible way to avoid direct sunlight on the photo than it would be best to invest in a picture frame that has UV protection glass.
 Without UV protection, severe damage that will be done to the photograph can make photo restoration extremely difficult or even impossible.

 Moisture, or water damage, is one of the most common ways a photo can be damaged.
 This type of damage can be caused by a variety of factors, such as liquid coming into direct contact with the photo, hanging a photo in a moist area (near a kitchen sink or in a bathroom), living in a high humidity climate, or even spraying glass cleaner directly on the glass of the frame (allowing moisture to seep underneath the glass).
 Once moisture gets trapped in the frame, the photo paper has no way to breathe or dry out it will eventually become damaged.